Consent orders vs financial agreements

 If you're considering consent orders or a binding financial agreement, you may wish to:

-1. Take time to list and value your assets and debts carefully
+1. People often list and value their assets and debts.

-2. Work out what you think is a fair division of property
+2. People often work out what they consider a fair division of property.

-3. Review the differences between both options and their pros and cons
+3. People often review the differences between both options and their pros and cons.

-4. Consider whether you need court approval, or whether a private arrangement is suitable
+4. People often consider whether court approval is needed, or whether a private arrangement is suitable.

-5. Research whether setting aside an agreement might be a concern (for example, if circumstances may change significantly)
+5. People often look into whether setting aside an agreement might be a concern (for example, if circumstances may change significantly).

-6. Seek independent legal advice from a family lawyer before committing to either option
+6. People often seek independent legal advice from a family lawyer before committing to either option.

-7. Gather key financial documents, such as bank statements, property valuations, and superannuation statements
+7. People often gather key financial documents, such as bank statements, property valuations, and superannuation statements.

-8. Decide whether court involvement feels right for your situation
+8. People often consider whether court involvement feels right for their situation.

 How LawConnect can help

-Consent orders and binding financial agreements are important legal arrangements that affect your financial security after separation.
+Consent orders and binding financial agreements are legal arrangements that can affect financial security after separation.
 Many people need clarity on which option suits their circumstances, what the process involves, and what to expect.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by exploring questions about consent orders versus binding financial agreements, and you'll receive guidance tailored to your situation.
+People can begin by exploring questions about consent orders versus binding financial agreements, and receive information relevant to their situation.
 Our AI can help you understand the general pros and cons of each option, what happens at each stage, and what documents you might need.

 However, only a licensed family lawyer can provide legal advice specific to your circumstances, negotiate on your behalf, or represent you in court.
 The choice between consent orders and a binding financial agreement, and how to structure your settlement, are matters that benefit from professional advice.